nxthdr/peerlab-gateway/README.md

   "mappings": [
     {
       "user_hash": "abc123...",
+      "user_id": "logto-user-id",
+      "email": "user@example.com",
       "asn": 65001,
       "prefixes": ["2001:db8:1000::/48"]
     }
   ]
 }
 ```

+**Note:** The `email` field is fetched on-demand from LogTo Management API and is not stored in the database.
+It will be `null` if LogTo M2M credentials are not configured or if the user doesn't have an email.

 #### `GET /service/mappings/:user_hash`
 Get mapping for a specific user.